The Road to Newarre

 Willow.
 Window.
 Candlelight.

 Another half a dozen bottles in two pairs of three and we can see the trick now, it's the same meter as before.
 The spicy cinammon bottle may well somehow translate into 'Woolen' though don't ask me why.
-'Woman' could very well be his name for the strawberry drink that Kote broke two days before since that was the exact same word that Chronicler spoke just before the bottle shattered. whilst I haven't the slightest inkling as to what kind of drink 'Moon at night' might suggest these three words are quite obviously naming just one single bottle with it fitting the same position in the chant as 'Catch and carry' does from our opening lines.
+'Woman' could very well be his name for the strawberry drink that Kote broke (and replaced?) two days before since that was the exact same word that Chronicler spoke just before that bottle shattered.
+Whilst I haven't the slightest inkling as to what kind of drink 'Moon at night' might suggest these three words are quite obviously naming just one single bottle with it fitting the same position in the chant as 'Catch and carry' does from our opening lines.

 We are equally in the dark about the two bottles called Window and Willow but we are told that 'Candlelight' is a clear bottle with a pale yellow liquor inside.
-Bast is not at all suspicious to taste this one, straight into his cocktail it goes since it is the correct shape and colour as usual and is therefore exactly the one that he expected.
+Bast is not at all suspicious of this one and straight into his cocktail it goes since it is the correct shape and colour as usual and is therefore exactly the one that he expected.
 There are a few reasons why Bast must know that he has the right bottle in his hand this time despite his earlier mistake.
-Firstly there is the colour of the contents, but that is no guarantee since two yellow bottles may exist, this also applies to the shape of the bottle but the odds are that each liquor is unique.
+Firstly there is the colour of the contents, but that is no guarantee since two yellow drinks may exist, this also applies to the shape of the bottle but the odds are that each liquor is unique.
 But this is a counting game and randomly picking colours is against the rules.
-As to the count being correct, he can no longer be totally sure on that count whether he does indeed hold Candlelight in his hand... unless of course Candlelight is always going to be the final bottle in the line and if that is so then we must have reached the second of the two huge barrels mentioned in our starting quote and so the next name 'Barrel' which begins Bast's final verse, is not going to be a bottle but must be talking about a real barrel.
+As to the count being correct, he can no longer be totally sure on that count whether he does indeed hold Candlelight in his hand... unless of course Candlelight is always going to be the final bottle in the line and if that is so then we must have reached the second of the two huge barrels mentioned in our starting quote and so the next name 'Barrel' which begins Bast's final verse, is not going to be a colored bottle but must be talking about a real barrel.

 'Barrel.
 Barley.
 Stone and stave.
 Wind and water----'

 Assuming this singsong chant to be an extension of the bottle song would bring us to the barrel which really ought to be beer given the phrasing earlier... but the chant continues with Barley next followed by stone and stave.
 Now, since we have finished with bottles and the barrel is not only vast but also round then in order not to roll it might be best positioned lying tight up against the stone wall and the wooden doorframe of the cellar entrance.
 If Bast was instead referring to the Stave of the barrel itself then things would pan out in the wrong order and Stave and Stone doesn't have the same ring to it somehow.
-Since we have now introduced the barrel as a whole individual item then the Barley part must be referring to the barrel's contents, and that means whiskey...not beer.
+Since we have now introduced the barrel as a whole individual item then I think the Barley part must be referring to the barrel's contents, and that means whiskey...not beer.

-With the barrels out of the way Bast continues his pointing through 'Wind and water' which should bring us up to the basement and so these choice words might indicate the presence of our gents toilet.
-Alternatively, it may mean something more physical, perhaps a small window with a view of the rain barrel maybe but we can only really guess.
+With the barrels out of the way Bast continues his pointing through 'Wind and water' which should bring us up to the basement and so these choice words might well indicate the presence of our gents toilet!
+Alternatively, it may mean something more physical, perhaps a small window with a view of the rain barrel maybe but we can only really guess at Bast's intent.
 What we do know is that if he kept going around Bast must soon reach our massive black fireplace again, and we have a very good closing link for that.
-The final word of verse three is cut short by the arrival of his Reshi, but Bast does have the last word when he repeats his rhyme to the soldiers in the woods in the books final scene.
-The final word is now revealed as Misbehave and on this occasion he is pointing directly at the fire giving Bast's song and my extrapolation some balance and some closure.

-That was what we can glean from Bast's view of the bar but Kote also tells us what he has to offer the weary traveller with a rhyme of his own which we can use in combination with Bast's chant.
+That was what we could glean from Bast's view of the bar but Kote also tells us what he has to offer the weary traveller with a rhyme of his own which we can use in combination with Bast's chant.

 'I have it all right here' Kote gestured expansively behind the bar.
 'Old wine, smoothe and pale?
 Honey mead?
 Dark ale?